-2The Coachella Valley's ozone attainment date is August 3, 2033, which is 15 years from the designation as a "extreme""severe-15" nonattainment area.
+2 The Coachella Valley's ozone attainment date is August 3, 2033, which is 15 years from the designation as a "severe-15" nonattainment area.
 The U.S. EPA requires all control measures in the attainment demonstration must be implemented no later than the beginning of the attainment year ozone season.
-The U.S. EPA also defines the attainment year ozone season is the ozone season immediately preceding a nonattainment area's maximum attainment date, which is August 3, 2033, therefore, 2032 is the attainment year for Coachella Valley.- increased number of motor vehicles and industrial facilities.
-With this worsening of air pollution, the Los Angeles area started experiencing high levels of smog in the early 20th century.
+The U.S. EPA also defines the attainment year ozone season is the ozone season immediately preceding a nonattainment area's maximum attainment date, which is August 3, 2033, therefore, 2032 is the attainment year for Coachella Valley.

+Angeles area started experiencing high levels of smog in the early 20th century.
 Los Angeles recorded its first smog event on July 26, 1943.
 The Los Angeles Times described this event as a cloud of smoke and fumes that descended on downtown, severely cut visibility, and invoked negative health effects in residents such as respiratory problems and headaches.